-Last week we watched 'Charlie Bubbles', a 1967 British film starring Albert Finney, Lisa Minelli, Billie Whitelaw, Colin Blakely, and written by Shelagh Delaney.
+Last week we watched 'Charlie Bubbles', a 1967 British film starring Albert Finney, Liza Minnelli, Billie Whitelaw, Colin Blakely, and written by Shelagh Delaney.
 Finney also directed.
-The producer was the actor Michael Medwin, who with Finney had founded the production company 'Memorial Enterprises'.
-Well, what's not to like? you may think.
-You would be wrong.
+The producer was the actor Michael Medwin, who with Finney had founded the production company 'Memorial Enterprises' in 1965.* Well, what's not to like? you may think.
+As you can see it has all the ingredients for success - strong cast, talented script writer.
+You would be, however, be wrong.
 The result is decidedly flat-footed.
-Finney plays the eponymous hero, a successful novelist, who goes on a picaresque journey back to his roots in the North.
+Finney plays the eponymous hero, a successful novelist, who - accompanied by his secretary (Minnelli) - goes on a picaresque journey back to his roots in the North.
 (North of England that is.)
-Not as bad as the adaptation of Iris Murdoch's 'A Severed head' - it has its moments, after all - but still a dud.
+Not as bad as the adaptation of Iris Murdoch's 'A Severed Head' I reviewed in 2024 - 'Charlie Bubbles' has its moments, after all - but still a dud.

 No comments: